 It’s the season when flu and other illnesses spread in our communities.

-The flu spreads easily through coughing and sneezing or by touching contaminated surfaces such as toys, doorknobs, eating utensils and unwashed hands.
+The flu spreads easily through coughing and sneezing or by touching contaminated surfaces such as toys, doorknobs and eating utensils.

-At Niagara Health, we want you to share a moment, not the flu.
+At Niagara Health, we want you to stay healthy during the cold and flu season.

 There are many things you can do to protect yourself from getting – and spreading – the flu and other illnesses.